It’s no secret thatknowing how to start investing when you’re a total beginner can be intimidating at first.

 Best Investment Firms for Beginners

-There are a lot of online brokers available to choose from and most are fairly competitive in regards to the fees they charge and the services that they offer.Here are just a few great online brokers for you to consider include:
+You can open an investment account with different online brokers you can choose from, and most are fairly competitive in regards to the fees they charge and the services that they offer.Here are just a few great online brokers for you to consider include:

 While you should check out the fees each one charges and get a feel for each platform before you make your decision, you really can’t go wrong with any of the major online brokers.
 After all, they’re made for this.

 Step 9: Build a Stock Watchlist